paspao/paspaola.it/_posts/2019-09-16-Microservices-architecture-an-implementation-of-Saga-pattern.md

 {% include image.html url="/assets/images/ketan-rajput-n-g7dgwNZg4-unsplash.jpg" description="Ketan Rajput" href="https://unsplash.com/photos/n-g7dgwNZg4" %}

 In the last years the microservices is one of the hot topic right now in the industry, also in a context where it is not needed.
-Often, the design of the architecture is wrong, probably it's more like a micro-monolith service. <!--more-->If you answer "Yes" to one of these basic questions, your architecture is wrong, probably :-D
+Often, the architecture design is wrong, probably it's more like a micro-monolith service. <!--more-->If you answer "Yes" to one of these basic questions, your architecture is wrong, probably :-D

 * Have you a single instance of your service?
 * Have you a single database (or schema)?
 * Is the communication between services syncronous?
 * ...

-There are a lot of questions to answer, but in this post I'll show you a simple microservices architecture comply with pattern, based on the book reading of "*Microservices Patterns*" by **Chris Richardson**.
+There are a lot of questions to answer, but in this post I'll show you a simple microservices architecture comply with pattern, based on the book "*Microservices Patterns*" by **Chris Richardson**.

-The main idea is to build a management software for "McPaspao", my hypothetical fast food :-D. Following, a preliminary domain based analysis:
+The main idea,in my example, is to build a management software for "McPaspao", my hypothetical fast food :-D. Following, a preliminary domain based analysis:

 * Orders Mangement
 * Kitchen Management
 * Delivery Management

-The *Orders Management* manages the hamburger order, the *Kitchen Mangement* manages the kitchen like cooking hamburger and the fridge management, the *Delivery Management* manages the deliveries of the hamburgers.
+The *Orders Management* manages the hamburger order, the *Kitchen Mangement* manages the kitchen job (eg: cooking hamburger or the fridge management), the *Delivery Management* manages the deliveries of the hamburgers.
 So I need three different services at least, each one with it's own database, then each service needs to communicate with each others.
-So I can add other 5 components:
+In this scenario other five components are needed:

 * Orders Database
 * Kitchen Database